arildus/minesweeperfx/README.md

 # minesweeperfx
-My first ever project.
+My first ever project (spring 2021).
 Made with java and javafx.

 ## How to run
 ```